quintagroup/quintagroup.theme.sunrain/quintagroup/theme/sunrain/README.txt

    When activated, SunRain theme will have specially-styled text  portlets: 'Green Item' and 'Grey Item'.
 To add them, select 'Static Stylish Portlet' from 'Add portlet...' dropdown  menu.
 Provide portlet text into Text area, enable 'Omit portlet border' option, and select 'Green Item' or 'Grey Item' style from 'Portlet style' menu.

    Static Stylish portlets include special styling for links (e.g. 'More...' link).
 To enable it, select a piece of text and set 'Link Item' style for it (Styles dropdown menu on TinyMCE toolbar).

+    Note, if you only downloaded ``sunrain.zip``, you will not be able to apply 'Green Item' or 'Grey Item' style from 'Portlet style'  to your portlets.
+To do this, you should go to 'Site Setup' -> 'Add-on Configuration' -> Static Stylish portlet.
+Click on 'Add Dropdown select', enter title 'Green Item' or 'Grey Item', value 'portletGreyItem' or 'portletGreenItem' accordingly and save.

+    To apply special styling for links, you should go to 'Site Setup' -> 'TinyMCE Visual Editor'.
+In 'Styles' textarea add 'Link Item|a|portletLinkItem' and save.

 * ``Products.Quills or blog.star``
    Blogging support.